 You mean well, but if you are brushing with too much force your are damaging the enamel of your teeth.
 Choose a quality toothbrush that has bristles that do not splay out while brushing.
 A good toothbrush should last three months.

-Always brush gently with an up and down motion, never horizontally.
+Always brush gently in a circular motion, never horizontally.
 Toothbrushes are intended to brush your teeth with their tips not the sides of the bristles.
 Electric toothbrushes increase the abrasiveness of the toothpaste.
 We do not recommend them.